gnuradio/gr-governance/aoa.md

    * the general assembly decides to grant it or if a simple majority of the active members is obtained by means of an internet vote.
-   The main criterion for granting membership should be the candidate's commitment over a longer period of time and the contributions they made in order to fulfil the Association's aims, as well as their commitment to uphold the Association's code of conduct.
+   The main criterion for granting membership should be the candidate's commitment over a longer period of time and the contributions they made in order to fulfill the Association's aims, as well as their commitment to uphold the Association's code of conduct.
    Participation in the GNU Radio Organization is not limited to active members,